Lexicon

 ORIGINAL

-The right to depart from a coordination substrate and reconstitute the community under different governance — taking one's stake, data, and relationships rather than abandoning them at the border.
-Fork rights are the computational analogue of what Hirschman called exit, but with a difference: in traditional political theory, exit means emigration to an existing alternative, while forking means creating a new alternative from the shared substrate itself.
+The right to depart from a coordination substrate and reconstitute the community under different governance, taking one's stake, data, and relationships instead of abandoning them at the border.
+Where Hirschman's exit means emigration to an existing alternative, forking means creating a new alternative from the shared substrate itself.
 The Hive community's 2020 departure from Steem demonstrated the mechanism under adversarial conditions: when Justin Sun acquired controlling stake and reversed governance decisions, the community hard-forked the entire chain, preserving history while rejecting the new authority.
-The ability to fork makes exit credible, and credible exit is what makes voice powerful — governance bodies that know their constituents can leave have structural incentives to listen.
+The ability to fork makes exit credible, and credible exit makes voice powerful.
+Governance bodies that know their constituents can leave have reason to listen.

 Four Actuation Constraints